Injuries // Category

 Below are some common questions and answers that might be relevant to you:

-WHO IS BETTER EQUIPPED TO DIAGNOSE MY INJURY? – Both doctors and physiotherapists have the necessary skills to diagnose your injury.
-Interestingly the most important thing is that there is a DIAGNOSIS made !
+Both doctors and physiotherapists have the necessary skills to diagnose your injury.
+Interestingly the most important thing is that there is a DIAGNOSIS made!

 Also read, Physiotherapy Clinic Mississauga